 This post is for stream PA-1B.
 I won’t name streams on my site (sorry, don’t ask) to prevent them from being “spot burned” or unwanted attention drawn to them.

 Stream PA-1B is a freestone stream perched high in the Alleghenies.
 It is listed as a stream which supports natural reproduction.
 That’s about it’s entire claim to fame.
-It’s stocked by the PA Fish & Boat Commission with only brook trout.
-If they’re to be commended for anything, it would be that I guess in some cases, they do at least try to keep a stream stocked with fish that are the only slightly inferior to what should be there!
+It is stocked throughout most of the accessible area.
+Historically it was stocked with brook trout, but recently that’s changed to rainbow and brown trout.

 Stream PA-1B has a lot of character.
 In it’s mid, to end, it meanders through forest lined with mountain laurel.
 It is held back by the industrious beaver’s work to make lodges.
 It even flows clear and cool most of the year.
 It holds wild fish and stocked fish side by side.